SESYNC-ci/model-lang-lesson/docs/_slides/glm.md

 ===

 Question
-: Should the coeficient estimates between this Gaussian `glm()` and the previous `lm()` be different?
+: Should the coefficient estimates between this Gaussian `glm()` and the previous `lm()` be different?

 Answer